Azerbaijan–France relations

-Azerbaijan—France relations are the bilateral relations between the Republic of Azerbaijan and the French Republic in the political, socio-economic, cultural, and other spheres.
+Azerbaijan–France relations are the bilateral relations between the Republic of Azerbaijan and the French Republic in the political, socio-economic, cultural, and other spheres.

-Cooperation is carried out in such areas as energy (Total), environment (Suez CNIM), transport (Alstom, Thales, Iveco, SYSTRA), agriculture (Lactalis, Danone), space industry (Airbus, Thales), gas sector, security, culture, hotel business (Accor), banking (Societe Generale), aviation, etc.
+Cooperation is carried out in such areas as energy (Total), environment (Suez CNIM), transport (Alstom, Thales, Iveco, SYSTRA), agriculture (Lactalis, Danone), space industry (Airbus, Thales), gas sector, security, culture, hotel business (Accor), banking (Societe Generale), aviation, etc. The relations between Azerbaijan and France suffered following the Second Nagorno-Karabakh War.

 Diplomatic relations

 The French government recognized Azerbaijan's independence in January 1992.

 Diplomatic relations between Azerbaijan and France were established on February 21, 1992.

 The French Ambassador is the second diplomat after the Turkish one who started his official activity in Azerbaijan.

-The extraordinary Ambassador of Azerbaijan to France is Rahman Mustafayev.
+The Ambassador of Azerbaijan to France is Rahman Mustafayev.
 Zachary Gross is the French Ambassador to Azerbaijan.

-Azerbaijan has had an Embassy in Paris since November 20, 1994.
+Azerbaijan has had an embassy in Paris since November 20, 1994.
 France has also had a representative office in Baku since February 1992.

 Inter-parliamentary relations

 The Milli Majlis of Azerbaijan has a working group on inter-parliamentary relations between Azerbaijan and France.
 The head of the group is Soltan Mammadov.

 The French Senate has an inter-parliamentary friendship group between France and the Caucasus (Azerbaijan, Georgia).
 The head of the group is Alain Uper.

 The French-Azerbaijani inter-parliamentary friendship group, headed by Pierre Alain Raphan, operates in the National Assembly of France.